The Hub, Edinburgh: History

 In the mid-19th century, the General Assembly of the Church of Scotland had been meeting in St Giles' Cathedral.
 At the time, St Giles was divided into four separate churches, each with its own congregation.
 From 1829-31, St Giles underwent restoration works led by architect William Burn, and the General Assembly had to relocate.

 Initially, there were plans to restore the remains of Holyrood Abbey to designs by architects James Gillespie Graham and the renowned Gothic Revivalist Augustus Pugin to provide a new Assembly Hall, but this did not come to fruition.
 A new church called Knox Memorial church was being planned at the foot of Castlehill, and foundations had already been laid by Thomas Hamilton in 1829.
 The General Assembly decided instead to use this site and commissioned Graham to design a new building, known as the Victoria Hall.
 It was built between 1839 and 1844 to a design by Graham and Pugin, and a foundation stone was laid by Queen Victoria on 3 September 1842 during her first visit to Edinburgh.
 One of the church congregations from St Giles, the worshippers of the Tolbooth Kirk, also relocated to the new building in 1843.

 In 1873 the parish was detached as a quoad sacra parish, and funding swapped from the town council to a committee set up by Rev Archibald Charteris.

+A pipe organ by Eustace Ingram, Hope Jones and Co was installed and opened on Sunday 11 May 1902.
+A specification of the organ can be found on the National Pipe Organ Register.

 The General Assembly met in the lower hall of the church until 1929, when the Church of Scotland reunited with the United Free Church of Scotland, and the amalgamated church decided to use the former United Free Church's General Assembly Hall on The Mound for future assemblies.
 The General Assembly of the Church of Scotland continues to meet on this site to this day.
 After 1929 the building was used by various congregations as a place of worship, although it was never actually consecrated as a Church.
 In 1956 it was named the Highland Tolbooth St John's Church.
 The congregation had been notable for holding services in Gaelic as well as English.

 In 1979 the Tolbooth congregation united with the nearby Greyfriars Kirk and the Tolbooth Kirk building was closed.
-The building was then virtually unused until 1999 when it was redeveloped to create offices and a performance space for the Edinburgh International Festival and renamed "The Hub".
+The building was then virtually unused until 1999 when it was redeveloped at a cost of £7.5m by architect Benjamin Tindall who preserved the exterior appearance of the building almost unchanged (with only the discreet addition of a service block over the Castlehill entrance) to create offices and a performance space for the Edinburgh International Festival and renamed "The Hub".
 The converted building was ceremonially opened by Queen Elizabeth in 1999.